 - Group Three Nitro (Calibres over .485, 525gr projectile, 5300 ft lbs muzzle energy)

 - Bore Guns (Minimum 16 bore, black powder or nitro)

 - Classic Cartridge (Military or sporting firearms using cartridges introduced up to 1939)

 - Light Black Powder (Minimum .360 calibre, 900 ft lbs muzzle energy, 50-100gr black powder charge)

 - African Plains Rifle (most modern centrefire hunting rifles)

-Competitors use everything from genuine antique double rifles and Martini-action firearms through to Lee-Enfield and Mauser bolt-actions to modern big game rifles such as those from CZ, Ruger, Winchester and others well-known manufacturers.
+Competitors use everything from genuine antique double rifles and Martini-action firearms through to Lee-Enfield and Mauser bolt-actions to modern big-game rifles such as those from CZ, Ruger, Winchester and other well-known manufacturers.

 As big-game rifles were often traditionally used in tight, dangerous situations, two speed events were originally designed – Charging Animal and Special Snap.